 - Emergency Fund: Prevent debt with a safety net.

-- Pay Down Debt: Use the debt snowball vs. avalanche method.
+- Pay Down Debt: Use the debt snowball (smallest balance first) or avalanche (highest rate first).

 Beyond Saving: Earning & Investing